jasmandeep15/Good-Food/README.md

 ## Features

-Costom background design,
+Costom background design.
-Unique idea of the purpose of the application,
+Unique idea of the purpose of the application.
 And choices on what to add into our project.

 ## Code Example